fungibit/chainscan/docs/index.rst

 The next releases may not be backward compatible.

-Bug reports, suggestions and contributions are appreciated.
+*Bug reports, suggestions and contributions are appreciated.*

+Issues are tracked on `github <https://github.com/fungibit/chainscan/issues>`_.

 More